 • A free plan is available for up to 10,000 monthly sessions.
 Paid plan prices are available upon request.

-• Your top priority is improving marketing and sales initiatives.
+• Your top priority is understanding user behavior and improving conversions

 Choose another GA4 alternative if: